Mcmicc3/linked-blog-starter-md/Certifications/Security+/Terms to review.md

 # Terms, Concepts, and Technologies
+~ Ease of Deployment
+		- Ease of Deployment assesses how straightforward a system can be set up ~ Compute
+		- Compute resources, encompassing CPU, memory, and storage, are fundamental in virtualized environments, acting as the backbone that ensures virtual machines (VMs) operate efficiently and meet the demands of various applications and services
+~ Restricted Activities
+		- Restricted activities are specific actions that are not permitted to be performed due to policies or security reasons.
+~ Intelligence Agencies
+		- Intelligence agencies collect and analyze information related to national security ~ Regulatory Agencies
+		- Regulatory agencies have the authority to create and enforce rules and standards that organizations in various sectors must follow to ensure security and compliance.
+~ Jump Server
+		- A jump server is used as an intermediary for managing devices in a separate security zone ~ Adaptive Policy Enforcement / Adaptive Identity?
+		- Adapting access decisions in real-time based on ongoing user actions
+		- Continuously assesses risk and behavior
+		- Adaptively enforce policies
+~ Detection Phase
+		- Primarily focused on **identifying and classifying incidents** based on their **severity and impact.**
+~ Eradication Phase
+		- Removing the root cause of the incident to **prevent recurrence** is part of the Eradication phase in the **incident response process**
+~ Root Cause Analysis
+		- Root Cause Analysis is crucial in **incident response** as it helps to **understand how the incident occurred, what vulnerabilities were exploited, and how to prevent similar incidents in the future.**
+		- By identifying the root cause, organizations can address underlying weaknesses in their security measures and implement necessary improvements to enhance their overall security posture.
+~ Package Monitoring
+		- Package monitoring involves keeping track of software packages for updates or changes, ensuring they're secure and don't contain vulnerabilities, crucial in environments with many dependencies.
+~ Content Categorization
+		- Content categorization systematically **classifies websites** based on their overall theme, making it **easier to block** access to unsuitable or irrelevant categories of web content.
+~ Full Backup
+		- A full backup involves making a complete copy of all data in the system.
+While comprehensive, it's typically scheduled to occur at regular intervals (e.g., nightly or weekly)
+~ Differential Backup
+		- Differential backups capture all changes made since the last full backup.
+		- Accumulate changes since the last full backup
+~ Incremental Backup
+		- Incremental backups save only the changes made since the last backup, whether that was a full or another incremental backup.
+~ Journaling
+		- Journaling is a form of backup that involves recording all transactions in a system which can be used to restore the system to a previous state.
+~ Approval Process
+		- The approval process ensures that proposed changes in an organization are properly evaluated and authorized, helping to manage risks and align with business goals.
+~ Testing Process
+		- Testing Processes focuses mainly on checking the functionality and is typically done after a change is approved.
+~ Development Process
+		- Development Processes are centered on creating new tools or systems.
+~ Deployment Process
+		- Deployment Processes handle the actual implementation of changes and occurs after the approval process, without involving the initial evaluations or approvals.
+~ Attack Surface Management
+		- Managing the attack surface encompasses reducing potential points of access for threats ~ Playbooks
+		- Playbooks are comprehensive sets of instructions that outline predefined responses to specific situations or events.
+		- They are often used in incident response and cybersecurity for guiding actions during security incidents.
+		- Valuable for incident management
+~ Microgrids
+		- primarily focus on creating local energy grids that can disconnect from the traditional grid and operate autonomously.
+~ Change Management
+		- The change management procedure outlines the steps and guidelines for managing changes to IT systems within an organization.
+		- It includes processes for requesting, evaluating, approving, implementing, and reviewing changes to minimize the risk of disruptions and ensure that changes are carried out in a controlled and coordinated manner.
+~ Intellectual Property
+		- Intellectual property refers to creations of the mind like inventions, literature & artistic works, designs, symbols, and names and images used in commerce, which includes things like trade secrets and patents.
+~ Regulated Data
+		- Regulated data is any data that falls under regulatory **laws and guidelines.**
+~ Critical Data
+		- The term "Critical" describes data that is important for the **functioning** of an organization or enterprise.
+The critical nature doesn't inherently imply the data is shielded from public view.
+~ Private Data
+		- Private data refers to data that is intended for selected individuals or entities only.
+It typically includes personal data that should be shielded from public view for security or privacy reasons.
+~ Severity
+		- Severity ranking may determine how serious an impact might ~ Probability
+		- probability **quantifies** the **likelihood** of a risk event occurring.
+		- Probability refers to the **expected frequency** of occurrence of a specific risk within a given time frame.
+		- Probability is a quantitative measure, usually **expressed as a number** between 0 and 1, **or as a percentage**, indicating the statistical likelihood of a risk event.
+~ Likelihood
+		- likelihood assesses the chance of a risk event happening
+		- Likelihood is a **qualitative term** used to express the **chance** of a risk occurring, typically **described in** terms of **low, medium, or high.**
+~ Impact
+		- Impact specifically refers to the magnitude of the consequences if a risk event occurs, typically assessed in terms of financial loss, operational disruption, or other forms of damage.
+~ Audit Committee
+		- The audit committee is responsible for overseeing and evaluating an organization's internal controls, financial reporting, and compliance processes.
+		- This includes assessing the effectiveness of security controls and regulatory compliance.
+		- Audit committees are internal to an organization.
+External auditing is conducted by external, third-party entities.
+		- Audit committees are independent entities within an organization.
+Their job is to evaluate and oversee internal controls from an objective, unbiased viewpoint.
+		- The audit committee plays a pivotal role in making sure that the organization meets necessary regulatory standards while also acknowledging the evolving cybersecurity landscape
+~ Side loading
+		- Side loading is the process of installing applications on a mobile device from sources other than the official app store, which can allow unauthorized applications to be installed.
 ~ Policy-driven access control
 		- Policy-driven access control is an approach where permissions are set based on organizational policies, roles, or requirements, ensuring that users have the right level of access that aligns with their job functions or responsibilities.
 		- Permissions are assigned based on predefined roles in an organization, and individuals are then assigned to those roles.